SENERGY-Platform/client-connector-lib/README.md

     Client.update(device, timeout=10, callback=None, block=True)

-Updates a existing Device on the connector-client and if possible publishes the changes to the platform.
+Updates a existing Device on the client-connector and if possible publishes the changes to the platform.

 Requires a `Device` object.